moq-wg/moq-transport/draft-lcurley-warp.md

 A group of pictures (GoP) is consists of an I-frame and all frames that directly or indirectly reference it ({{appendix.gop}}).
 The tail of a GoP can be dropped without causing decode errors, even if the encoding is otherwise unknown, making this the safest option.

-It is RECOMMENDED that each segment consist of a single GoP.
+It is RECOMMENDED that each object consist of a single GoP.
 For example:

 ~~~
-    segment 1       segment 2    segment 3
+     object 1        object 2     object 3
 +---------------+---------------+---------
 | I  P  B  P  B | I  P  B  P  B | I  P  B
 +---------------+---------------+---------